News you can trust since 1817

 Made from a mix of three different Speyside Single Malts – Glenfiddich, Balvenie and Kininvie – Monkey Shoulder is popularly used in cocktails but is also great enjoyed neat.

-Monkey Shoulder is around £26 and you can buy a bottle here.
+Monkey Shoulder is around £29 and you can buy a bottle here.

-Scallywag Winter Limited Edition, £49.99
+Scallywag Winter Edition, £59.95

-Last year, the Glasgow Distillery Company introduced Malt Riot – a blended malt Scotch whisky – to its range.
+In 2020, the Glasgow Distillery Company introduced Malt Riot – a blended malt Scotch whisky – to its range.

-The new release is a selected blend of handpicked single malts from across Scotland, with the distillery’s Glasgow 1770 Single Malt at the heart of the spirit.
+The release is a selected blend of handpicked single malts from across Scotland, with the distillery’s Glasgow 1770 Single Malt at the heart of the spirit.

 The whisky is inspired by the malt tax protests that took place in 1725.
 These started in Glasgow, then spread across the nation, where protesters came together to demand the tax on malted barley be overturned.

-Malt Riot Blended Malt Scotch Whisky is available from the Glasgow Distillery website and independent retailers at an RRP of £25.
+Malt Riot Blended Malt Scotch Whisky is available from the Glasgow Distillery website and independent retailers at an RRP of £29.

 The range includes Johnnie Walker Black, Gold, Red and Blue label, and our favourite is Johnnie Walker Black label.